Support Us

 Eric Pas Jewish Camp Scholarship Fund

-Eric Pas Jewish Camp Scholarship Fund: to enable Jewish youth with financial need and whose families are Beth El members to attend Jewish summer camps.
-Michele Pas founded the fund in 1998 in memory of her husband Eric Pas (z’l).
+Helps Beth El youth attend Jewish summer camps.
+Michele Pas founded the fund in 1998 in memory of her husband Eric Pas (z"l).
 Eric and their sons were fortunate to have attended Jewish camps throughout their middle and high school years.
-Since the fund was founded, it has been able to partially sponsor fifty Beth El children.

 General Fund